US House Speaker Pelosi arrives in Taiwan, defying Beijing

 Beijing sees official American contact with Taiwan as encouragement to make the island’s decades-old de facto independence permanent, a step U.S. leaders say they don’t support.
 Pelosi, head of one of three branches of the U.S. government, is the highest-ranking elected American official to visit Taiwan since then-Speaker Newt Gingrich in 1997.

-The flight tracking site Flightradar24 said Pelosi’s aircraft, a U.S. Air Force Boeing C-40C, was the most tracked in the world on Tuesday evening with 300,000 viewers.
+The flight tracking site Flightradar24 said Pelosi’s aircraft, an Air Force version of the Boeing 737, was the most tracked in the world on Tuesday evening with 300,000 viewers.
 The plane took a roundabout route, flying east over Indonesia rather than directly over the South China Sea.

-Pelosi has used her position in the U.S. Congress as an emissary for the U.S. on the global stage.
-She has long challenged China on human rights, including in 2009 when she hand-delivered a letter to then-President Hu Jintao calling for the release of political prisoners.
+Pelosi has used her position to be an emissary for the U.S. on the global stage.
+She has long challenged China on human rights, including in 2009, when she hand-delivered a letter to then-President Hu Jintao calling for the release of political prisoners.
 She had sought to visit Taiwan’s island democracy earlier this year before testing positive for COVID-19.

-Pelosi kicked off her Asian tour in Singapore on Monday as her possible visit to Taiwan sparked jitters in the region.

-Singapore Prime Minister Lee Hsien Loong “highlighted the importance of stable U.S.-China relations for regional peace and security” during talks with Pelosi, the city-state’s Foreign Ministry said.
-This was echoed by Japanese Foreign Minister Yoshimasa Hayashi in Tokyo, who said stable ties between the two rival powers “are extremely important for the international community as well.”

 China has been steadily ratcheting up diplomatic and military pressure on Taiwan.
 China cut off all contact with Taiwan’s government in 2016 after President Tsai Ing-wen refused to endorse its claim that the island and mainland together make up a single Chinese nation, with the Communist regime in Beijing being the sole legitimate government.

-Pelosi is to travel to Japan and South Korea later this week.
+Pelosi kicked off her Asian tour Monday in Singapore.
+She is to travel to Japan and South Korea later this week.

+Ng reported from Kuala Lumpur, Malaysia.
+Associated Press journalists Jim Gomez in Manila, Philippines, Mari Yamaguchi in Tokyo and Lisa Mascaro and Zeke Miller in Washington contributed to this report.